gopalkoduri/openie_eval/README.md

 ===========================

 This repository contains source code for a framework for comparative evaluation of Open Information Extraction (OIE) systems.
-Please read the following paper for detailed information about the tasks involved in the framework.
+Please read the following paper for detailed information about the tasks involved in the framework (TBD).
 The code is structured along three directories:

 * **openie_eval** contains the python wrappers necessary for computing/processing text using the existing OIE systems.